JakobBruenker/monadic-bang/README.md

   ...
 ```

-⚠️ NB: This would not work for e.g. `whileM`.
-In implementations of `whileM`, the condition is re-evaluated after every iteration.
-If you wrote e.g. `while (!(readIORef i) > 0)`, it would only be evaluated once, before the first iteration.
+⚠️ NB: This works here since `when` only needs to evaluate its condition once.
+If you were to try to replace e.g. one of the forms of `whileM` in this manner, you would run into trouble since it's supposed to evaluate the condition again on each iteration.

 ## Caveats